RI Beam Factory is open to the researchers in the field

 ※The date of update is indicated in the footer of the forms.

 Only electronic submission of “Accelerator-Use Planning Sheet” (PDF) will be accepted.
-RIBF Users Office will ask directly for director’s seal/signature once the form is approved by the in-house Safety Review Committee (via experiment spokesperson in some cases).
+RIBF Users Office will ask directly for director’s approval via email once the form is approved by the in-house Safety Review Committee (via experiment spokesperson in some cases).
 Approval of the head of your group is necessary before you submit your Planning Sheet.

 Please fill out the form in Japanese as much as possible.

-If you intend to use sealed or unsealed radioisotopes (including nuclear fuel materials such as U or Th), fill out the following planning sheet (This form is available only in Japanese), and submit to RIBF Users Office.
+If you intend to use sealed or unsealed radioisotopes (including nuclear fuel materials such as U or Th), fill out the following planning sheet (This form is available only in Japanese), and submit it from the uploader here(Box).
 You cannot submit the sheet as an electronic file.

 If you intend to use living samples, some special procedure may be needed for bioethical judgment.
 Consult with RIBF Users Office when necessary.

 The safety aspects of your experiment are reviewed by the in-house Safety Review Committee, the Radiation Safety Liaison Officer and the Radiation Protection Supervision of RIKEN.
 You will be contacted by RIBF Users Office if there is any concern regarding safety issues.
 Your swift response is neaded to go ahead for the experiment.

 For a prompt revision of "Accelerator-Use Planning Sheet", any suggestions/comments for revision from the in-house Safety Review Committee will also be sent to the liaison person in RIKEN in which case he/she is asked to respond promptly.

 When your experimental plan is finally judged to be safe, RIBF Users Office will ask for via email approval from relevant group heads (see FAQ.2-6).
 With a confirmation by the Radiation Protection Liaison Officer and Chief Radiation Worker, and when an approval from the Director of Safety Division, the safety review completes.